 - Medical measures

 Heavy periods (e.g. heavy menstrual bleeding or menorrhagia) is a very common condition among females.
 In this post you will learn about the difference between normal and heavy periods and how to stop and cure this disorder both naturally as well as by taking medicine.

-During normal menstrual bleeding there is a blood loss between 30-40ml.
-Average duration of periods in a normal female is 5 days.
-There occurs a slight variation in menstrual cycle in many women.
-In some women it can last up to 7 days normally.
+During normal menstrual bleeding, there is a blood loss between 30-40ml.
+An average duration of periods in a typical female is five days.
+There is a slight variation in the menstrual cycle in many women.
+In some women, it can last up to 7 days normally.

 Well, it is difficult to estimate your blood loss quantitatively, right?